 Our first advice is to begin contacting lawyers who are members of TAF.
 Short for Taxpayers Against Fraud, TAF is the unofficial bar association of whistleblower lawyers.
 We see many employment and personal injury lawyers take a whistleblower case only to immediately bail when the Justice Department declines to intervene.
 They may be great in their normal areas of practice but don’t have the experience to prosecute a declined case.

 Whoever may be interested in picking up the declined case will want to speak directly with the Justice Department to better understand why they declined the case.
-Obviously, if there are proof or legal problems with the case, it may be difficult to find anyone willing to prosecute.
+Obviously, if there are proof or legal problems such as materiality with the case, it may be difficult to find anyone willing to prosecute.

 The new lawyers are also going to want to insure the old lawyers don’t stand in the way.
 Taking on a large corporation could cost your lawyer $1 million or more.
 (We know of one case where the legal fees and costs were $15 million.)